Managing your Money

 If you get certain benefits or tax credits you may be eligible for this support payment.
 You do not need to apply and you will be paid automatically.

-More information on Cost of Living Support Payments, Disability Cost of Living Support Payments and Pensioner Cost of Living Payments can be found at www.gov.uk/guidance/cost-of-living-payment
+More information on Cost of Living Support Payments, Disability Cost-of-Living Support Payments and Pensioner Cost of Living Payments can be found at www.gov.uk/guidance/cost-of-living-payment

 Government Energy Price Guarantee and Energy Bill Support Scheme